 During World War I, when son Pug was serving overseas, Alice resided at Lemont Furnace.

-In 1920, James worked as an engineer in a local by-products plant, and he and Alice resided in her parents' home in Dunbar.
+In 1920, James worked as an engineer in a local by-products plant, and he and Alice lived in her parents' home in Dunbar.

 James' fate is not known.
 The federal census of 1930 shows Alice heading a household in Dunbar that also included her 41-year-old son Pug Ellis, 17-year-old daughter Phyllis Gable, nephew Charles Minerd (age 23) and cousin John Warman (age 5).
 That year, she was employed as the janitor at the Dunbar Methodist-Protestant Church.